alexanderpalsson/katacoda-scenarios/qlik-corectl/step4.md

 <br>

-##Load different kinds of file types
+## Load different kinds of file types

 Read more about [core data loading](https://github.com/qlik-oss/core-data-loading) to learn about loading different file types.

 ## Use corectl analyzing tools

 We have now loaded data into `myapp`.
-A copy of the data can be seen in `data/movie.csv `{{open}}.
+A copy of the data can be seen in `data/movies.csv `{{open}}.
 Corectl comes with a bunch of inbuilt analytics tool we can use on the loaded data.
 <br>
 If you run `corectl`{{execute}} you will see some helpful analytic tool under the heading `App Analysis Commands`
 <br>